wix-incubator/wix-ui-tpa/src/components/ActionsMenuLayout/README.md

 | MenuBorderColor       | string   | The color of the menu border instead of the default color  |

-Also, the `ActionsMenuItem` implementation provides a few default overridable styles.
+Also, the `ActionsMenuLayoutItem` implementation provides a few default overridable styles.
 By default site theme is used.

 ## Theme properties (all are optional)
 | propName         | propType | description                                               |